devleaks/storyrevealerjs/README.md

 | data-background-iframe | URL to HTML page | Background HTML page (non-interactive) |
 | data-transition        | Transition name  | See Reveal.js possibilities            |

-Data elements are added to the parent element as data attributes.
+Data elements are added to the parent `section` element as data attributes.

 ```
 data-background-color: #FF6347